-Canon 1D X Mark II versus Fujifilm XP130
+Canon 1D X Mark II vs Fujifilm XP130

-The Canon EOS-1D X Mark II and the Fujifilm FinePix XP130 are two digital cameras that were announced, respectively, in February 2016 and January 2018.
+The Canon EOS-1D X Mark II and the Fujifilm FinePix XP130 are two digital cameras that were officially introduced, respectively, in February 2016 and January 2018.
 The 1DX Mark II is a DSLR, while the XP130 is a fixed lens compact.
 The cameras are based on a full frame (1DX Mark II) and a 1/2.3-inch (XP130) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Fujifilm XP130

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Fujifilm XP130.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the 1DX Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is considerably smaller (71 percent) than the Canon 1D X Mark II.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.